ipfs-shipyard/ipfs-primer/publishing-changes/lessons/view-and-publish.md

-# Lesson: Create a Simple Webpage and Add It to IPFS
+# Lesson: View Your Webpage with IPFS and Publish to IPNS

+Work-In-Progress

 This lesson shows you how to create a simple webpage and add it to IPFS.
-Once you are able to do this you can make your webpages as beautiful or complex as you would like, and add them to IPFS using the same basic commands.
+Once you are able to do this you can make your webpages as beautiful or complex as you would like, using the same basic commands.

 ## Prerequisites
 To do the steps in this lesson you must: